appath/dotfiles/DwmGoogle/README.md

 dwm, dmenu and dwmstatus

+pacman -S
-* xorg, xorg-xinit xorg-xsetroot, freetype2, libx11, libxft, libxinerama.
+* xorg, xorg-xinit, xorg-xsetroot, freetype2, libx11, libxft, libxinerama.
 So I attached the fonts in the folder default

 #### dmenu Only you will need to fix to your screen resolution!